Is There Such A Thing As 'Good' Stress?

 When does “good” stress become a concern?

 While “good” stress can be useful in some circumstances, it can also become a negative presence if it occurs too frequently or intensely.
-Chronic stress can be hard to manage and may lead to negative outcomes, such as the development of mental and physical health conditions.
+Acute or chronic, long-term stress can be hard to manage and may lead to negative outcomes, such as the development of mental and physical health conditions.
 Stress can make it hard for an individual to meet their commitments, maintain healthy relationships, and lead a happy and healthy life.
 Prolonged stress can result in serious health concerns, including conditions like heart disease and high blood pressure.

 Stress can be the result of one specific concern or several different factors.
 Some people experience chronic stress because they are in high-pressure jobs or dangerous occupations, while others may be going through a challenge like battling a disease or working through difficult family and life changes.
 At times, we can also experience stress due to situations that may be less significant, which could be a sign of an anxiety disorder.